brwhale/KataScript/README.md

 ----

 ## C++ Integration
+KataScript is a single header file.
+To include KataScript into your project simply put KataScript.hpp into your project and #include it.

 If we want to call C++ code from inside the script, we can register the code as a function any time after calling the KataScriptInterpereter constructor; (note that the function will be placed in the current scope)

 Here's a function to wrap for the example: (in C++)